Zutatensuppe/twitch-emote-unlock/README.md

 5. More details and tabs for the row will appear.
 Click the Headers tab.
     ![5](docs/5.png)

-6. Scroll down to find 'Authoriation: OAuth BLABLABLABLABLA' in the Request Headers section.
+6. Scroll down to find 'Authorization: OAuth BLABLABLABLABLA' in the Request Headers section.
 'BLABLABLABLABLA' (blurred out in the screenshot) is what you have to use
     ![6](docs/6.png)